JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ## Getting a set from a list

-In Java, to create a `Set` from a `List`, you need to pass your list to a set’s constructor:
+In Java, to create a [`Set`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Set.html) from a [`List`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/List.html), you need to pass your list to a set's constructor:

 ```java
 // Java